 This article was originally published by Anne Kingston on April 17, 2013.

 Free walking tours are held between the months of June and September.
-Space is limited and reservations required.
+Space is limited and reservations are required.
 The tours are held on Wednesdays at 10:00 a.m., and vary by week.
 They seem to sell out, so planning ahead is a good idea.
 It's also probably a good idea to bring a stroller or wagon for the younger ones.
 Tours include:

-- Rice Park Tours | 2nd Wednesday of the Month
+- Rice Park Tours | 2nd Wednesday/month (Find a virtual version here)

-- Heart of the City Tours | 3rd Wednesday of the Month
+- Heart of the City Tours | 3rd Wednesday/month

-- Great River Tours | 4th Wednesday of the Month
+- Great River Tours | 4th Wednesday/month (Find a virtual version here)